abuseofnotation/category-theory-illustrated/_chapters/07_natural_transformations.md

 > The world is the collection of facts, not of things.
 > Ludwig Wittgenstein

 Objects are all around us, both in mathematics and in real life - virtually everything that we see or imagine can be viewed as an object.
 Because of this, we might be inclined to think that the key to understanding the world is to understand what objects are.
 And this indeed is a popular idea, you might even say that this is what set theory does - the main (we may say the only) atomic concept in set theory is a concept of a set.
-When mathematicians say that "everything is a set", they are primarily saying that all objects can be represented by sets (and morphisms can be represented by sets as well.)
+When mathematicians say that "everything is a set", they are primarily saying that all objects can be represented by sets (and morphisms can be represented by sets as well).

 However, there is another way to look at things.
 What is an object, when viewed by itself?
 Can we study an object in isolation and will there anything left to study about it, once it is detached from its environment?
 When we think hard about everyday objects we realize that each of them has a specific *function* or functions without which, it would be just a piece of junk, and in many ways it won't be an object at all.
 And this is even more so for mathematical objects which you cannot even represent in isolation - functions, are key.